DVLP-CMATERJU/Variational-Augmentation-for-Enhancing-Historical-Document-Image-Binarization/README.md

 # Variational-Augmentation-for-Enhancing-Historical-Document-Image-Binarization
 Official Code Implementation of **[Variational Augmentation of Enhancing Historical Document Image Binarization](https://arxiv.org/abs/2211.06581)** <br>
 Accepted at: **[ICVGIP 2022](https://events.iitgn.ac.in/2022/icvgip/accepted_papers.html)** <br>

+## Abstract
+Historical Document Image Binarization is a well-known segmentation problem in image processing.
+Despite ubiquity, traditional thresholding algorithms achieved limited success on severely degraded document images.
+With the advent of deep learning, several segmentation models were proposed that made significant progress in the field but were limited by the unavailability of large training datasets.
+To mitigate this problem, we have proposed a novel two-stage framework -- the first of which comprises a generator that generates degraded samples using variational inference and the second being a CNN-based binarization network that trains on the generated data.
+We evaluated our framework on a range of DIBCO datasets, where it achieved competitive results against previous state-of-the-art methods.

+## Overview
+### Approach
+### Results
 ## Prerequisites
 1. Python 3.7+
 2. Pytorch 1.9+